smartdevicelink/sdl_evolution/proposals/NNNN-add-preferred-FPS.md

 ### iOS mobile proxy consideration

-A frame rate of iOS SDL application highly depends on how the application capture the video data.
+A frame rate of iOS SDL application highly depends on how the application captures the video data.

 If an application uses combination of SDLCarWindow and SDLStreamingVideoLifecycleManager, above change should take account of
 1) videoEncoderSettings used in SDLStreamingVideoLifecycleManager,